 Nigeria is moving forward with the digitalization of its tax processes through electronic invoicing.
 After implementing a mandatory e-invoicing system for foreign trade operations in February 2022, the country is now preparing to extend this system to domestic transactions.
-The Nigerian tax authority, the Federal Inland Revenue Service (FIRS), is leading a project to gradually roll out a new nationwide electronic invoicing system aimed at improving tax collection and transparency.
+The Nigerian tax authority, the Nigeria Revenue Service (NRS), is leading a project to gradually roll out a new nationwide electronic invoicing system aimed at improving tax collection and transparency.

-The FIRS (Federal Inland Revenue Service of Nigeria) is the entity responsible for implementing and managing electronic invoicing in the country.
-It spearheaded the launch of a national digital invoicing platform known as FIRS e-Invoice, also referred to as the Merchant Buyers’ Service (MBS).
+The The NRS (Nigeria Revenue Service) is the entity responsible for implementing and managing electronic invoicing in the country.
+The NRS promoted the implementation of a national digital invoicing platform called NRS e-Invoice, also known as Merchant Buyer Solution (MBS).

 This platform enables companies to generate, validate, archive, and exchange invoices in real time, aligning with the FIRS’s digital transformation strategy to increase efficiency, transparency, and tax compliance.

-The adoption of e-invoicing in Nigeria will be mandatory in stages, starting with large companies and gradually expanding to all taxpayers.
-The proposed timeline is as follows:
+The adoption of electronic invoicing in Nigeria will be mandatory in stages, starting with large companies and gradually extending to all other taxpayers.
+The schedule is as follows:

 Electronic invoicing model adopted

 Nigeria has opted for a pre-validation model (clearance with continuous controls) for its electronic invoices.
 In practice, companies must transmit each business-to-business invoice to the FIRS tax portal for approval before delivering it to the buyer.
-The MBS platform generates an electronic tax document structured according to the UBL standard, thereby unifying the content of invoices according to a common model.
+The MBS platform generates an electronic tax document structured according to the XML format, thus unifying the content of invoices according to a common model.

 In addition, a QR code is embedded to allow quick verification of the invoice in its printed or PDF versions.
 This electronic taxation control approach broadly follows the CTC (Continuous Transaction Controls) framework and draws on international references such as the PEPPOL standard adopted in Singapore and the UAE, with the goal of fostering greater standardization and trust in electronic transactions.